The Actual Work of Ductwork

 All of these types of ductwork include sheet metal distribution wires to help properly direct airflow to different areas of the home, balancing dampers to properly distribute air flow, sealant, straps and duct tape to properly secure the ducts.

-An HVAC specialist can thoroughly inspect your ductwork to determine the type of ducts and the condition of the various hangers and sealing points.
+An HVAC specialist and air duct cleaning company can thoroughly inspect your ductwork to determine the type of ducts and the condition of the various hangers and sealing points.
 Failure to do so could result in damage to the ductwork, resulting in impaired efficiency and potential future repair expense.
 For example, the roto brush can easily get caught in your balancing dampers, rip or disconnect improperly sealed or secured duct work.

 Equally important to inspection prior to duct cleaning is to determine if asbestos is present, which is a problem with older installations.
 Any asbestos must be removed before duct cleaning.
 Otherwise, you will be breathing a known cancer-causing material that becomes airborne as the result of the duct cleaning process.